LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 However, instead of hardcoding the domain, it is recommended to use the [LivePerson Domain API](https://developers.liveperson.com/agent-domain-domain-api.html) to retrieve this information by providing the service name `faasGW` and retrieving the domain **dynamically**.

-### Step 4: Retrieve the domain of the oAuth server.
+### Step 4: Retrieve the domain of the authorization server.

-You'll also need to pass your `client-id` and `client-secret` to one of our oAuth servers for authentication.
-Depending on your account, you can use the following oAuth servers (the base domain is: `sentinel`):
+You'll also need to pass your `client-id` and `client-secret` to one of our authorization servers for authentication.
+Depending on your account, you can use the following servers (the base domain is: `sentinel`):

 * **APAC:** sy.sentinel.liveperson.net